jcs-legacy/blog/content/posts/LSP/shader-ls/index.en.md

 a few days, here are issues I am facing:

 1. Example from the official repository is either **broken** or **incomplete** (kinda useless)
+2. Obsolete or lack of documentation
-2. They don't really care about other editors.
+3. They don't really care about other editors.
 (Many editor compatible issues and PRs are left opened)

 Fortunately, I found the [thousand][] language server created by **@gulbanana** and [HlslTools][] created by **@tgjones**.
 Therefore, I am able to accomplish this project by seeing their